INCORPORATING HEALTH TECHNOLOGY ASSESSMENT (HTA)

 KEY LEARNING OBJECTIVES

-- Discuss how these aspects are becoming an important requirement for market access and how the relevant additional elements can be incorporated and collected in a phase III clinical trial
+- Discussed how these aspects are becoming an important requirement for market access and how the relevant additional elements can be incorporated and collected in a phase III clinical trial

-- Illustrate the presentation with several examples, including clinical trials in which the authors have actively taken part as principal investigators and analysts
+- Illustrated the presentation with several examples, including clinical trials in which the authors have actively taken part as principal investigators and analysts

-- Make tentative conclusions about future directions and the impact of HTA data in the drug-development process
+- Made tentative conclusions about future directions and the impact of HTA data in the drug-development process

 Everardo Saad, MD, Senior Medical Expert, IDDI

 Dr. Saad, IDDI’s Senior Medical Expert, has over 15 years of experience in Medical Oncology and clinical trial designs.
 He graduated in Medicine and trained in Internal Medicine in Sao Paulo, and did his fellowship in Medical Oncology at the University of Texas M.D.
 Anderson Cancer Center, in Houston.
 After practicing for several years, he shifted his professional career towards education and research in Medical Oncology, and has a special interest in clinical trial methodology, the assessment of endpoints, and the development of novel therapies for cancer patients.

 Oriana Ciani, PhD, Postdoctoral Research Fellow, University of Exeter Medical School; Research and Teaching Fellow, Centre for Research on Health and Social Care Management (CeRGAS), Bocconi University, Milan